FlowFuse/flowfuse/docs/contribute/README.md

 the most self-contained way of testing the platform.
 But it is also necessary to test against PostgreSQL.
 To enable the use of PostgreSQL in the tests:

-1. Install the `pg` module

-        npm install pg

-2. Ensure you have an instance of PostgreSQL running locally.
+1. Ensure you have an instance of PostgreSQL running locally.
 For example, via
    docker:

         docker run -it -p 5432:5432 --name ff-postgres -e POSTGRES_PASSWORD=secret postgres

-3. Enable PostgrSQL mode by setting the following environment variable:
+2. Enable PostgrSQL mode by setting the following environment variable:

         export FF_TEST_DB_POSTGRES=true